 A rainscreen cladding system can reduce the energy bills between 30% and 40%.
 This is because rainwater will be soaked up by the wall, rather than entering your building.
 The airflow on a well-designed facade reduces heating and cooling loads as air comes in through the windows during cold seasons.

-Rainscreen cladding is an easy way to optimize building energy efficiency.
+Rainscreen cladding is an easy way to optimise building energy efficiency.
 By forming a barrier between the interior and exterior wall, rain screen cladding acts as an additional layer of insulation for your home; one that provides protection from damage to existing thermal insulation and helps keep it functional.
 Rain screen cladding also limits air leakage which means maintaining both easier heating and faster cooling of the building.

 Easier Service Access